 Many are more proactive and want to raise money for a particular charity or raise awareness of a specific issue, for example, mental health, the plight of refugees, or the inequality faced by girls in Mumbai.
 The pupil-led Mental Health Awareness Day, which has now become a Summer Term fixture, is a prime example of this.

-The success of Community Liaison & Charities is a result of the positive response and involvement of the entire Bradfield community not just pupils and teaching staff but everyone; catering and support staff, maintenance and domestic, gardeners and groundsmen.
+The success in this area is a result of the positive response and involvement of the entire Bradfield community not just pupils and teaching staff but everyone; catering and support staff, maintenance and domestic, gardeners and groundsmen.
 All events are dependent upon the support of people across all areas of the College, and that support is always forthcoming.

 Bradfield College is a caring community; a community aware that it has much to give.